darius/traitor/laplace-essay-on-probabilities.md

-less possible than the others, and that in the game of *cross* or *pillar*, for example, the combination in which *cross* arrives twenty times in a row is less easy for nature than those where *cross* and *pillor* are intermixed in an irregular fashion.
+less possible than the others, and that in the game of *cross* or *pillar*, for example, the combination in which *cross* arrives twenty times in a row is less easy for nature than those where *cross* and *pillar* are intermixed in an irregular fashion.
 But this opinion supposes that past events influence the possibility of future events, which is not at all admissible.
 The regular combinations arrive rarely only because they are less numerous. . . .